azagaya/laigter/README.md

 * If pkg-config does not find opencv, add a variable PKG_CONFIG_PATH to the project environment, with the path to opencv.pc

 And thats all the test i could make before i had to return the MAC.

+## Using Laigter with command line

+Laigter can be used from the command line with following options:

+* -?, -h, --help
+Displays help on commandline options.

+* --help-all
+Displays help including Qt specific options.

+* -v, --version
+Displays version information.

+* -s, --software-opengl
+Use software opengl renderer.

+* -g, --no-gui
+Do not start graphical interface.

+* -d, --diffuse <diffuse texture path>
+Diffuse texture to load.

+* -n, --normal
+Generate normals texture.

+* -c, --specular
+Generate specular texture.

+* -o, --occlusion
+Generate occlusion teture.

+* -p, --parallax
+Generate parallax textures.

+* -r, --preset <preset file path>
+Preset file to use for texture generation.

+* --qmljsdebugger <value>
+Activcates the QML/JS debugger with the specified port.
+The value must be of format port:1234[block] "block" makes the application wait for a connection.

+* --platform <platformName[:options]>
+QPA plugin.
+See QGuiAplication documentation for available options for eah plugin.

+* --platformpluginpath <path>
+Path to the platform plugins.

+* --platformtheme <theme>
+Platform theme.

+* --plguin <plugin>
+Additional plugins to load.
+Can be specified multiple times.

+* --qwindowgeometry <geometry>
+Window geometry for the main windows, using the X11-syntax, lie 100x100+50+50.

+* --qwindowicon <icon>
+Default window icon.

+* --qwindowtitle <title>
+Title of the first window.

+* --revers
+Sets the application's layout direction to Qt:RightToLeft (debugging helper).

+* --session <session>
+Restores the application from an earlier session.

+### Examples for command line

+Some basic example for common usages:

+* <PathToLaigter>/laigter.exe --no-gui -d "<pathToDiffuseTexture>.png" -n
+Exporting a normals texture of the specified diffuse texture using the default profile.

+* <PathToLaigter>/laigter.exe --no-gui -d "<pathToDiffuseTexture>.png" -n -c -o -p
+Exporting a normals, specular, occlusion and parallax textures of the specified diffuse texture using the default profile.

+* <PathToLaigter>/laigter.exe --no-gui -d "<pathToDiffuseTexture>.png" --r "<pathToPresetProfile>" -n -c -o -p

+`<path>/laigter.exe -d "<pathToDiffuse>/myDiffuse.png" -n"`